All posts by Katie Gerten

 Through the Supported Employment Program, they provide:

-• Career coaching to help youth explore their strengths and interests
+• Career coaching to help explore strengths and interests

-• Resume writing workshops that give young people a competitive edge
+• Resume writing guidance that gives a competitive edge

 • Interview preparation to boost confidence